hiveot/hiveot.github.io/index.md

    For example, sending usage data from a Thing to an Internet provider is not allowed until the administrator is informed about what data is sent, how often, and gives its consent.
 </code>

 The above set of rules reduces the number of servers greatly as only Gateways run a server.
+At the same time it improves privacy.
 Thing manufacturers don't have to be as stringent about security, and less memory and CPU are needed on Things as no server is needed.
 Simpler and cheaper, what is not to like.

 This raises an obvious question, how to connect to a Thing?
 The answer is that a consumer does not connect to a Thing.
 Instead, a consumer connects to the gateway that a Thing is provisioned (paired) with.
 A Thing connects to its provisioned gateway to send and receive messages while the connection is in place.